 Apart from the career options introduced above, there are also other jobs available in government sectors:

-- If you want to expand your career options in government, you might want to consider a law degree, such as a juris doctor (J.D.) degree.
-In 2019, 11.5% of law degree graduates worked in government, excluding clerkships.
-Lawyers working at the federal government level earned a much higher median annual wage, $144,300, than those working at the local ($95,870) and state ($89,090) levels, according to BLS.
+• If you want to expand your career options in government, you might want to consider a law degree, such as a juris doctor (J.D.) degree.
+According to the BLS, lawyers earned a national median annual wage of $159,670 as of May 2025.
+Wages vary by employer type and jurisdiction.

 Research Resources for Government Jobs